So, you’re looking for a Chromebook with a backlit keyboard.

 This is an FHD experience and can render your favorite videos, games, and other apps in full HD glory.

-It’s coated with Corning Gorilla Glass to protect against scratches and damage.
+It’s coated with Corning Gorilla Glass to protect from scratches and damage.

 And yes, it’s a convertible.
 It converts to four different modes (laptop, tablet, immersive, and tent) and it has a touchscreen.
 This is pretty much expected out of any Chromebook coming out in 2017 and beyond for better integration with Play Store apps.